Data Models Challenges in Microservices architecture

 Finally,

-As and Architect, you are responsible about data integrity, using different technology domains(Microservice/relational databases/non-relational databases/AI, etc.), that direct you according to each context (Single/Multiple service provider) to implement the best fit approach to achieve the objective with minimal overheads and drawbacks.
+As an Architect, you are responsible about data integrity, using different technology domains(Microservice/relational databases/non-relational databases/AI, etc.), that direct you according to each context (Single/Multiple service provider) to implement the best fit approach to achieve the objective with minimal overheads and drawbacks.

 This may be challenging, to have fully independent domains, that destroy relationships between objects, accept inconsistencies, require building healthy checkers to resolve it.